 Clustering

 While they excel at identifying differences, neural networks also work well for clustering or detecting similarities.
 A learning neural network can analyze millions of data points and cluster them according to similarities.
-This can be applied to images, emails, voice messages or news articles.
+This can be applied to images, emails, voice messages, or news articles.

 This capability is likewise useful for identifying anomalies, or things that don’t correspond with group characteristics.
 For example, clustering is used to identify unusual behavior—such as fraud—by identifying data that doesn’t correspond with the most common actions.